iselasoria/launch-school/ls-md/rb101/operations.md

 [[quirky-blocks.md#Precedence]]]
 Blocks have the lowest precedence of all operators!
 But the way you pass them matters: `{}` has a slightly higher precedence than `do...end`

+# Squigly regexp
+Operator to find index number in a string by search term